slamora/brackets-wiki/File-System-Implementations.md

-The front-end client-facing filesystem API is decoupled from the back-end filesystem implementation in order to accommodate completely different kinds of filesystems.
-For example, with this API, clients can uniformly access filesystems for accessing local files based on Brackets shell or Node.JS, or for accessing remove files stored on Dropbox or SkyDrive.
+The front-end client-facing `FileSystem` API is decoupled from the back-end filesystem _implementation_ in order to accommodate different kinds of filesystems without changing Brackets core code.
+For example, accessing remote files stored on Dropbox or SkyDrive.
+When [running Brackets in-browser](https://github.com/adobe/brackets/wiki/Brackets-in-Browser), the implementation acts as the bridge between Brackets and your server backend -- Brackets calls the impl (running client-side in the user's browser), and in turn the impl talks to the server on Bracket's behalf.

 This page describes the requirements for implementing a filesystem back-end implementation.

 ## `FileSystemImpl`